ryokan0123/ryokan0123.github.io/index.md

 ## About Me

-I am Ryokan Ri (李 凌寒), a Senior Research Engineer at [SB Intuitions](https://www.sbintuitions.co.jp/), specializing in the development and application of large language models (LLMs).
+**Ryokan Ri (李 凌寒), Ph.D.**

+A Senior Research Engineer at [SB Intuitions](https://www.sbintuitions.co.jp/), specializing in the development and application of large language models (LLMs).

 My primary research interest is in **Natural Language Processing (NLP)**.
-Some of my research interests include:
+Some of my specific research interests include:

+- Large language models (LLMs)
-- Multilingual representation learning
+- Multilingual models and cross-lingual transfer
-- Machine translation
-- Intersection of linguistics and machine learning.
+- The intersection of linguistics and machine learning

-In my spare time, I enjoy cooking 🍳 and playing music 🎸.

 Links: &emsp;
 [Google Scholar](https://scholar.google.co.jp/citations?user=z9is5FAAAAAJ) &emsp;